Read on to discover the best audio books for teens to listen to with their parents:

 Looking for Alaska, John Green

-Looking for Alaska is a really good story about making friends in a new school, along with light mentions of smoking and drinking.
-The story takes a turn with a death half-way through, and the characters must solve the mystery of how someone died.
+Looking for Alaska is a really good story about a shy young man who makes friends with the outcasts as his new Southern US boarding school.
+There are pranks, inspiring teachers and a mysterious girl that our hero is passionately in love with.
+The story takes a turn with a death half-way through, and the characters must solve the mystery of how their friend died.

 Autoboyography, Christina Lauren